Levi Brown (offensive tackle)

-Levi James Brown III (born March 16, 1984) is a former American football offensive tackle in the National Football League (NFL).
-He was drafted by the Arizona Cardinals fifth overall in the 2007 NFL Draft.
-He played college football at Penn State.
+Levi James Brown III (born March 16, 1984) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Arizona Cardinals fifth overall in the 2007 NFL draft.
+He played college football for the Penn State Nittany Lions.

-High school career
+Early life

 Brown attended Granby High School in Norfolk, Virginia and was a student and a letterman in football and basketball.
 In football, he was a two-year starter as both an offensive lineman and a defensive end.
-As a senior, he helped lead his team to an 8-2 record and was a first-team All-Tidewater selection and a Second-team All-State selection on both offense and defense by the Virginia high school coaches.
+As a senior, he helped lead his team to an 8–2 record and was a first-team All-Tidewater selection and a Second-team All-State selection on both offense and defense by the Virginia high school coaches.
 After his senior season, he participated in the U.S. Army All-American Bowl Game alongside future Arizona Cardinals teammate Travarous Bain.

 College career

 Originally listed as a defensive lineman, Brown redshirted his freshman season in 2002.
 In 2003, as a redshirt freshman, he started all 12 games at left tackle and played 841 snaps.
 In 2004, as a sophomore, Brown started 10 games, including 1 game at right tackle against Iowa, and played 630 snaps.
 In 2005, as a junior, he started every game at left tackle and played 869 snaps.
 He was named an Associated Press and Sports Illustrated second-team All-American as well as a first-team All-Big Ten selection.
 In 2006, he anchored a young offensive line, still earning All-American accolades.

 Brown earned a Bachelor of Science in Labor & Industrial Relations from Penn State in 2005, and Bachelor of Science in Psychology.
-Before his NFL career began Brown started his master’s program.
-In 2011 Brown began taking one master’s course each offseason via Penn State World Campus.
+Before his NFL career began Brown started his master's program.
+In 2011 Brown began taking one master's course each offseason via Penn State World Campus.
 Brown worked as an intern at a law firm during the process, and he finished the research portion of the program by assisting a company with its human resource practices.
 In May 2016 Brown graduated with his Master of Professional Studies for Human Resources & Employment Relations (HRER).

 Professional career

-2007 NFL Draft
+Pre-draft

-Considered one of the best offensive tackles available in the 2007 NFL Draft, Brown drew comparisons to Marcus McNeill.
-He was selected by the Arizona Cardinals as the fifth pick in the first round.
-He was the sixth offensive lineman in Penn State history to be selected in a first round of an NFL Draft, and the first since Jeff Hartings in 1996.
+Considered one of the best offensive tackles available in the 2007 NFL draft, Brown drew comparisons to Marcus McNeill.